tanut2539/cloud-sdk-swift/README.md

 client.getItems(modelType: Coffee.self, queryParameters: coffeesQueryParameters) { (isSuccess, itemsResponse, error) in ...
  ```

- Then you can use your obtained items in completetion handler like:
+ Then you can use your obtained items in the completetion handler:

  ```swift
  // Retrieves a list of all content items of certain type